Serikornis: Description

 The skeletal morphology of Serikornis suggests a terrestrial ecology without flying adaptations.
 The tail is covered proximally by filaments and distally by fine rectrices.
 Symmetrical, barbule-free remiges are attached along the forelimbs and elongated feathers of the hind limbs extend to the toes, suggesting that the remiges of the hind legs had evolved in the maniraptorans residing on the ground before being co-opted to an arboreal lifestyle and possibly, gliding.

 The coracoid of Serikornis is devoid of diagnostic ornamentation present in Anchiornis but is distinguished by having the tuberculous coracoid elongated to form a crest.
 The postacetabular blade of the ilium (bone) is stouter and more squared than in Anchiornis but less robust and quadrangular than in Aurornis.
 The ischium does not show the particular dorsocaudally straight morphology that is proper of Aurornis, and has a narrow and unciform process.
 Serikornis is further distinguished by having very large anterior most maxillary teeth, about twice as long as the others.
 Since the skeleton compressed on a plane, Lefèvre and colleagues have used a new microscan technique called luminography to identify the pneumatic cavity in the vertebrae: the cervical vertebrae have a small pneumatic cavity, which is a derived condition shared by many other coelurosaurian theropods.

+In 2019, the supposed distinguishing traits of Serikornis were called into question.
+Their validity was questioned because they were either misinterpreted or could be considered intraspecific variation with respect to Anchiornis.
+Thus, some researchers suggested the synonymization of Serikornis with Anchiornis.